 The Protestant Bible specifically mentions only two angels by name: Michael, who fights a war against Satan in heaven, and Gabriel, who tells the Virgin Mary that she will become the mother of Jesus Christ.
 However, the Bible also describes different angels, such as cherubim and seraphim.
 The Catholic Bible mentions the third angel by name: Raphael.

-The Bible describes many different jobs of angels, from worshipping God in heaven to answering people’s prayers on Earth.
-Angels assist people in various ways on assignment from God, from giving guidance to fulfilling physical needs.
+The Bible describes many different jobs of angels, from worshipping God in heaven to answering the prayers of people on earth.
+From providing guidance to meeting physical needs, angels assist people in a variety of ways on tasks assigned by God.

-God has given angels powers that humans do not possess, such as everything on Earth, the ability to see the future, and the power to act with great force.
+God has given angels powers that humans do not have, such as the ability to see everything on earth, the ability to see the future, and the power to act with great power.

-However, angels are not all-knowing or powerful like God as mighty as they are.
+However, angels are not as omniscient or powerful as they are gods.
 Psalm 72:18 affirms that only God can create miracles.